Everything You Should Know About Sole’s LCB Upright Bike [A Review]

 Although there’s also 3G Cardio’s Elite UB which is also pretty awesome.

-The XBU55 is very similar in terms of performance – it comes with a 30 lb flywheel, 20 resistance levels and a 350 lb weight limit too, but it comes with an even longer (10 year parts) warranty.
+Anyway, the XBU55 is very similar in terms of performance – it comes with a 30 lb flywheel, 20 resistance levels and a 350 lb weight limit too, but it comes with an even longer (10 year parts) warranty.

-And it’s priced identically on Fitness Factory.
+And it’s priced similarly on Fitness Factory.

 The VU29 is priced around $100 or so less and comes with a 19 lb flywheel and 24 resistance levels, but it comes with a 14″ HD touchscreen display that can be used for streaming workouts.